chrisdiana/cdmedia.github.io/_posts/2015-02-03-sync-dotfiles-across-multiple-computers.md

 new `.dotfiles` folder.
 Remember, these files will be public (unless you plan on using Bitbucket) so make sure there's nothing personal in them.

-In this example, I just plan on syncing my bash profile, VIM settings and GIT settings.
+In this example, I just plan on syncing my bashrc, VIM settings and GIT settings.

 ```
 cd ~
-mv .bash_profile .dotfiles/.bash_profile
+mv .bash_profile .dotfiles/.bashrc
 mv .gitconfig .dotfiles/.gitconfig
 mv .vim .dotfiles/.vim
 mv .vimrc .dotfiles/.vimrc